jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 ## Pull the Trigger on New Projects and Learn Something

 If we choose to sit and wait for "the right ideas" to come to us, we might wait an awfully long time.
-However, if you're constantly working on something — even if it might be wrong — you can find the right ideas much more quickly.
+However, if you're constantly working on something — even if it ends up being the "wrong" idea — you'll learn things that will help you find the right ideas that much more quickly.

 So if you find yourself wanting to hold off on a new project because you're worried it might be a waste of time, ask yourself two questions: